alexhippo/oop_game/README.md

 ## Styles Changed from Original File
 - heading font was changed to "Bungee Shade" from Google Fonts
+- Phrase element "shakes" if player chooses the incorrect key
+- Life element "pulses" when life is lost

 ## Getting started
 ### Downloading